Fable: Contemporary works

 In contemporary periods, while the fable has been trivialized in children's books, it has also been fully adapted to modern adult literature.

 During the 1880s, Irish-American journalist and folklorist Joel Chandler Harris wrote African-American fables in the Southern context of slavery under the name of Uncle Remus.
-His stories (including the animal characters Brer Rabbit, Brer Fox, and Brer Bear) are modern examples of story-telling that have been praised by scholars like Louis D. Rubin Jr. Harris’ work has also received criticism, however; according to Rubin, Harris seemed to perpetuate segregationist ideology, as well as glamorize the background and role of slaves in his stories.
+His stories (including the animal characters Brer Rabbit, Brer Fox, and Brer Bear) are modern examples of story-telling that have been praised by scholars like Louis D. Rubin Jr. Harris' work has also received criticism, however; according to Rubin, Harris seemed to perpetuate segregationist ideology, as well as glamorize the background and role of slaves in his stories.

-Felix Salten's Bambi (1923) is a Bildungsroman—a story of a protagonist's coming-of-age—cast in the form of a fable.
+Felix Salten's Bambi (1923) is a Bildungsroman—a story of a protagonist's coming of age—cast in the form of a fable.
 James Thurber used the ancient fable style in his books Fables for Our Time (1940) and Further Fables for Our Time (1956), and in his stories "The Princess and the Tin Box" in The Beast in Me and Other Animals (1948) and "The Last Clock: A Fable for the Time, Such As It Is, of Man" in Lanterns and Lances (1961).
 Władysław Reymont's The Revolt (1922), a metaphor for the Bolshevik Revolution of 1917, described a revolt by animals that take over their farm in order to introduce "equality".
 George Orwell's Animal Farm (1945) similarly satirized Stalinist Communism in particular, and totalitarianism in general, in the guise of animal fable.

 In the 21st century, the Neapolitan writer and painter Sabatino Scia is the author of over a hundred fables.
 The characters are not only animals, but also things, beings, and elements from nature—all playing the role of revealer of human society.
-In addition to these writings, Scia also uses painting as a medium for his fables: his collection “Не забувати ніколи.
-Never forget," for example, is a commentary on Holodomor.
+In addition to these writings, Scia also uses painting as a medium for his fables: his collection "Не забувати ніколи" [Never forget], for example, is a commentary on the Holodomor.
 In Latin America, the brothers Juan and Victor Ataucuri Garcia have also contributed to the resurgence of the fable.
 But they do so with a novel idea: use the fable as a means of dissemination of traditional literature of that place.
-In the book "Fábulas Peruanas," published in 2003, they have collected myths, legends, and beliefs of Andean and Amazonian Peru, to write as fables.
+In the book Fábulas Peruanas, published in 2003, they have collected myths, legends, and beliefs of Andean and Amazonian Peru, to write as fables.

 African-American and award-winning author Octavia E. Butler, though having published work since 1971, has made a resurgence in popular media nearly twenty years after her death in 2006.
-With what The MacArthur Foundation describes as “transcendent fables,” her stories address social issues such as climate change and racial inequality in a way that’s still relevant to many of her readers.
+With what The MacArthur Foundation describes as "transcendent fables", her stories address social issues such as climate change and racial inequality in a way that is still relevant to many of her readers.